 A-204-7: Client Assistance Program

-In addition to providing information about the availability of a CAP during the IPE process, VR must provide this information in any determination provided to the customer.
+In addition to providing information about the availability of a CAP during the IPE process, VR must provide this information in any determination provided to the customer and document in a case note the date and method the information was provided.
 Information specific to the hearings process is also provided by the hearings coordinator.
-The required information for the appellant must include theaddress and telephone number of the nearest CAP office.
+The required information for the appellant must include the CAP office intake number, which is 800-252-9108.

 Other free legal services and referrals may be available through Texas Legal Services Center, Texas Lawyers for Texas Veterans, or, depending on the customer's location: